rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

     :::yaml
     iswindowskey=1
-    # When set to '1' the Android version of the application will use Windows Mobile
+    # When set to '1' the Android version of the application will generate Windows Mobile
-    # function keycode values for all keys in place of normal Android keycodes.
+    # keycode values for all keys in place of normal Android keycodes.
 This can be
     # useful for supporting both Android and Windows device platforms with a single
     # Codebase.
-Works with the KeyCapture API of RhoElements 2.x or 4.x.
-When
+Works with the KeyCapture API of RhoElements 4.x or 2.x.
+When isWindowsKey=0
-    # iswindowskey=0 #(default) or left unspecified, the platform's standard keycodes will be used.
+    # (default) or is left unspecified, the standard keycodes of the platform will be used.

     http_proxy_host = 'server'
     http_proxy_port = port